How to Chart for Clinical Quality Measures in PCC EHR

 When your practice implemented PCC software and services, the initial setup and configuration was sufficient to allow clinicians to chart in order to meet this CQM.

-However, if your practice implemented PCC software before the introduction of CVX codes, which are used to uniquely identify immunizations, you need to add them to your Immunization and Disease table in the Table Editor (ted).
+However, if your practice implemented PCC software before the introduction of CVX codes, which are used to uniquely identify immunizations, you may need to add them to the Immunization and Disease configuration in your PCC system.
+CVX codes are the industry-standard unique identifier for each vaccine or combination vaccine.
+Contact PCC if for help.

 Add Age-Appropriate Immunizations to Your Custom Chart Notes